 - GPS: Lat 44.004171 Lng -71.278133

 - Parking Notes: There is a large parking area for Rocky Gorge, located just off the Kancamagus Highway.
 The parking lot can hold about 50 cars and fees are charged at a self-pay station.
-There are restrooms and picnic tables at the parking area.
+There are restrooms and picnic tables in the parking area.
 It is $5 a day to parking in the White Mountain parking lots, yearly passes are also available.

 - Parking Directions: HERE